The three cities of the Lycus valley

 Colossae - the smallest of the three cities

 The decline of Colossae happened as a result of the road from Sardis and Pergamum being rerouted through Laodicea.
-Colossae was the smallest centre to which Paul wrote a letter.
-Colossae is now uninhabited, and there are no ruins to mark its location.
+The city was moved to the new town of Khonai, now Honaz.
+Colossae was the smallest centre to which Paul wrote a letter, and is now uninhabited.
+The site of Colossae was discovered in 1835.
+There is a large tell on the south bank of the Lycus River north-west of Honaz, but it has not been excavated.

 The people of Colossae